 Hölzenbein has discount offers similar to KD although the savings are often less generous.
-In contrast to KD, Hölzenbein transport bicycles for free.
+In contrast to KD, Hölzenbein transports bicycles for free.

 Marksburgschiffahrt Vomfell Rhine Cruises from Koblenz

 The Marksburgschiffahrt Vomfell is another smaller cruise line with day-trip boat excursions on the Rhine from Koblenz.
-Boats connect Koblenz with Braubach (or Spay) up to four times per day with stops at many smaller towns such as Niederlahnstein, Stolzenfels, Oberlahnstein, Rhens and Braubach (Marksburg), which give easy access to several large castles in the Koblenz region.
+Boats connect Koblenz with Braubach (or Spay) up to four times per day with stops at many smaller towns such as Niederlahnstein, Stolzenfels, Oberlahnstein, Rhens, and Braubach (Marksburg), which give easy access to several large castles in the Koblenz region.
 Ask for combination tickets that include both cruise and admission to castles and other sights.